coreyhaines/happinessbot/README.markdown

 # HAPPINESSBOT!

 ## What is it?
 This is the source for my ongoing run of awesome happiness-inspiring twitter bots.
 They are very simple.
 Listen for someone to say "Good Morning" and then tweet something wonderful to them.
 That's it.
 Very easy.
-Since December of 2011, the HappinessBot network has tweeted happy thoughts to nearly 2 Million people!
+Since December of 2011, the HappinessBot network has tweeted happy thoughts to over 2 Million people!

 You can also find out more about happiness bot by watching my lightning talk from [RubyConf 2011](http://confreaks.net/videos/741-rubyconf2011-lightning-talks?player=html5).
 My talk starts at 21:45.
 You'll love it!